neontsoara/code4capetown/README.md

 - added a search option button
 - added three buttons
 - Read more button that displays for info about who code4ct stands for

+#27 November 2018
+- added a background-color of black